stracker-phil/obsidian-thoughtforge/5-Knowledge/ThoughtForge/Which Plugins I Use and Why.md

 > Plugins that are fully optional, yet helpful for my workflow.

+### Git

+Mainly used as an additional back-up tool for the Vault, so all changes are transparent and can be undone.
+The plugin creates a new commit 30 minutes after stopping file edits.
+The commits also capture installed plugins and settings.

+Tip: Use the command `Git: List Changed Files` to see which files you have changed since the last auto-commit.

 ### Mention Things

 A quicker way to insert cross-links between certain note types.
 I extensively use the `@`-notation to mention people in all kind of notes.